what is a pallet?

 will national pallets provide pallets?

 Yes, we can.
 Once you have entered all the necessary details an empty pallet can be requested by ticking the required box.
-A nominal charge is made for this service and we require at least one days working notice.
+A nominal charge is made for this service and we require at least one days working notice, therefore a premium collection service is not possible.

-A pallet will be presented collection point and the customer will be given 10 minutes to pack and secure the goods safely on the pallet.
+A pallet will be presented at the collection point and the customer will be given 10 minutes to pack and secure the goods safely on the pallet.
 It is not the driver’s responsibility to place the goods on the pallet.
 Please note that large and heavy items do need securing with either ratchet straps or another form of strapping to ensure they are safe and secure during transit.
-The most we can supply to secure goods is shrink wrap but this is only suitable for smaller and lighter items.
+We are unable to supply these items.

 Note: Please be aware that if ordering an empty pallet from us, these are of the standard dimensions mentioned above, as oversized empty pallets simply do not exist.